brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 **Upgrades From** Guards; **Upgrades To** Archers, Bureaucrats, Cavalry, Elite Soldiers

 Soldiers are trained in combat and have the means and will to kill your enemies.
-Unlike Guards, Soldiers actively engage in fighting on behest of a leader (although you can make Soldiers act as Guards).
+Unlike Guards, Soldiers actively engage in fighting on behest of a leader (although you can make Soldiers act as Guards.
 Depending on the nature of your organization, they might be enforcers rather than military-style soldiers.
 They are typically 1st-level warriors, each with scale mail, a longsword, a heavy wooden shield, and javelins.